TuftsRT/guides/source/hpc/policy/course-policy.md

   - Up to 10 non-concurrent courses
   - [Link to HPC Course Request](#)

-- Each course may request a set amount of computing resources for in-class/lab sessions only through out the semester.
+- Each course may request a pool of computing resources be reserved for in-class/lab sessions during the semester.
+Public partition HPC computing resources cannot be reserved for use outside of the scheduled class time, or for courses that do not synchronously.

-  Up to a total of:
+  Per course reservation maximums:
   - 128 CPU cores
   - 1TB CPU memory
   - 20 GPUs (16GB GPU Device VRAM each)
-  - For any additional computational resource demand:
+  - For any additional computational resource needs:
-    - CPU resources - please reach out to RT for further information.
+    - CPU resources - please reach out to RT for further information on options.
     - GPU resources - hardware purchases supported by school, department, or instructor may be needed.

-- No HPC computing resources can be reserved for project-only courses.

-- Each course may request up to 1TB HPC Tier 1 (Hot) storage, which will be:
+- Each course may request up to 1TB of Tier 1 HPC storage, which will be:

-  - Created from scratch for each semester upon request
+  - A clean project folder will be created each semester for each course
     - Within the course folder, a "shared" subfolder will be created for any files need to be accessed by the entire class (read-only to students)
     - Within the course folder, each student will have their own subfolder which is only accessible by this student, the instructor, and course TA(s).
     - Within the course folder, group project folders can be created upon additinal request from the instructor.
-    - Course storage quota does not count against instructor research storage quota for the charge back model.
+    - This course storage quota does not count towards the instructors research storage quota for the charge back model.
-  - Cleaned up 30 days after end of semester
+  - The course project folder will be archived 30 days after the end of semester
     - Move to Tier 2 - retain one year, then delete - RT

 - Software

-  - RT team will offer best effort to have requested compatible open-source software or packages installed and set up 2 weeks before first day of class (under the condition the request was received at least **4 weeks** prior to first day of class.)
+  - The RT team provides its best effort to have requested compatible open-source software or packages installed and set up 2 weeks before first day of class (under the condition the request was received at least **4 weeks** prior to first day of class.)
   - Any changes to course software environment setup must be communicated to RT 2 weeks prior to the day of in-class session.
   - Instructor and/or designated TA(s) will be responsible for testing software setup prior to the day of in-class session.
   - New commercial software needs to be purchased by instructor or department at least **4 months** before first day of class.
+  - The general practice is to not change or update the versions of software in use for courses during the semester

 - In-class Sessions

-  - Virtual "Intro to HPC" in-class session is available and request needs to be received by RT 4 weeks prior to the scheduled in-class session.
+  - A Virtual "Intro to HPC" in-class session is available.
+Requests need to be received by RT 4 weeks prior to the scheduled in-class session.
-    - When schedule permits, in-person sessions can be scheduled in advance.
+    - When scheduling permits, in-person sessions may also be available.
-  - Please contact tts-research@tufts.edu about special toptic sessions.
+  - Please contact tts-research@tufts.edu about special topic sessions.

 - Support
+    Support for students using the HPC cluster for coursework is provided via a shared model between the course Instructor, TA's and RT staff.

-  - RT offers assistance in: access and storage setup, class environment setup, in-class intro HPC sessions (remote), system debugging, .etc.
+  - RT provides assistance with: access and storage setup, class environment setup, in-class intro HPC sessions (remote), system debugging, .etc.
   - During course period, instructor and course TAs are responsible to collect and attempt the initial debugging when students' issues arise.
   - Instructors and/or designated TAs should be in contact with RT about large scaled common issues students run into on HPC cluster, and communicate the solutions RT provides to students.
-  - HPC course setup is not immune to cluster-wide outage (scheduled or unscheduled).
-  - For project-only courses, designated student or team leader will be responsible for the communication with RT team regarding support issues.
+  - For Capstone or Project-Only courses, all support requests should be made by a single designated student or team leader.

+- Availability
+    RT makes every effort to provide a reliable platform for research and teaching on the Tufts HPC Cluster.
+However the nature of HPC means that the system experiences failures, or degraded performance at times.
+End user support and system administration if provided during normal business hours.
+  - Courses running on the HPC cluster are not immune to scheduled or unscheduled cluster-wide outages.
+  - Courses are effected by the regular HPC maintenance period, and annual MGHPCC shutdown.